 - The Teaching A to Z section of our website features short articles that draw on the current research on teaching and learning to guide teaching practices.

-- ITLAL regularly publishes print articles on teaching topics, which are available in hard copy in our office and can also be found in electronic form on the publications page of our website.
+- CATLOE regularly publishes print articles on teaching topics, which are available in hard copy in our office and can also be found in electronic form on the publications page of our website.

-- ITLAL’s media digitization service allows instructors to digitize existing media into formats that can easily be made available for students in their courses.
+- Our media digitization service allows instructors to digitize existing media into formats that can easily be made available for students in their courses.

-- ITS also offers Test Scanning Services, which provides free Scantron forms for short-answer tests, and processes the completed forms.
+- Test Scanning Services provides free Scantron forms for multiple-choice tests and processes the completed forms.

 Our students’ lives are complex, and many times they need support beyond the classroom to ensure their success.
 Below are some of services the University provides for students with a variety of needs.

-- The Writing Center assists both students and faculty with academic writing across the disciplines, providing assistance for writers producing essays for graduate school admissions, resumes, theses, dissertations and creative writing.
-The Center offers one-on-one tutorials for students, classrooms presentations, and consultations with faculty designing writing courses or assignments.
+- The Writing Center assists both students and faculty with academic writing across the disciplines.
+We provide assistance for writers producing essays for graduate school admissions, resumes, theses, dissertations and creative writing.
+They offer presentations and individual tutorials.

 Establishing and maintaining a productive research agenda is crucial to the success of new faculty, and the University offers several resources to support faculty success in research.

-- The Division for Research supports the development and dissemination of new research.
+- The Division for Research & Economic Development supports the development and dissemination of new research.
 This division sponsors events and training to support faculty seeking funding or opportunities to share their research.

 - The UAlbany Libraries offer many useful resources to support your research, including Interlibrary Loan and Special Collections and Archives.
 Faculty also have access to subject librarians who can provide personalized help with research in their disciplines.